Creative spaces directory

 Contact: Anne Bowden, Co-ordinator | 07 866 0032 | firstname.lastname@example.org

-This gallery and studio supports artists with intellectual disabilities to become independent artists and promotes their work as an integral part of contemporary art.
+This studio and gallery supports artists with intellectual disabilities to become independent artists, and promotes their work as an integral part of contemporary art.

 Arohanui Art and Education Trust